 Work in an eligible position

-Have been employed by the same program for one full year
+Have been employed by the same program for a required minimum amount of time

 Work an average of at least 15 hours per week